 ➤ Participate in all peer coaching sessions

-➤ Submit Key Concept Notes and the list of ICF CCE codes at the conclusion of the course.
+➤ Submit Key Concept Notes and the list of CCE codes at the conclusion of the course.

 To complete the registration for ICF CCE units, you must already be enrolled in the Positive Psychology Coaching course.
 ICF CCE Credits for this course will be available at an additional fee of $40.